skoriche/Climate-REF4CMIP/docs/getting-started/02-download-datasets.md

 PMP has generated a set of climatology datasets based on obs4MIPs data.
 These datasets are used for the PMP diagnostics and are not part of the obs4REF collection.
+These datasets will later be ingested into the REF and used in diagnostic data requirements.

 ```bash
 ref datasets fetch-data --registry pmp-climatology --output-directory $REF_CONFIGURATION/datasets/pmp-climatology